More than 50,000 UC workers prepare to go on strike, citing income disparity

 The University of California attempted to stop approximately 700 workers from participating in the strike via a court order last week, but a California court denied their request.

 The state school system took another hit when two unions chose to strike with AFSCME Local 3299: University Professional and Technical Employees and California Nurses Association.
-Their addition meant tens of thousands of more people standing at the picket line and greater disruption in the university system.
+Their addition meant tens of thousands more people standing on the picket line and greater disruption in the university system.

 “Numbers, solidarity and speaking in unity really amplifies the urgency and the seriousness of what we’re talking about at the university,” Lybarger said.